-Fix and flipping homes can provide a great income, but it almost always takes money to make money.
-You may hear stories of investors fix and flipping homes without any of their own money, but these investors are usually very experienced fix and flipping or they are giving up much of their profits.
-Hard money lenders can allow investors to complete a fix and flip with less money, but hard money lenders are very expensive.
-Using a partner or private money can also reduce the amount of money an investor needs to fix and flip, but you may have to give up a percentage of the profits or be very well established to use these techniques.
+Flipping homes can provide a great income, but it almost always takes money to make money.
+You may hear stories of investors flipping houses without any of their own money, but these investors are usually very experienced at flipping or they are giving up much of their profits.
+Hard money lenders can allow investors to complete a flip with less money, but hard money lenders are very expensive.
+Using a partner or private money can also reduce the amount of money an investor needs to flip, but you may have to give up a percentage of the profits or be very well established to use these techniques.

-How much money does an investor need to fix and flip using hard money?
+How much money does an investor need to flip using hard money?

-I talk a lot about using hard money to fix and flip in this article.
 There are many hard money lenders and they each have different terms and conditions on their loans.
-Some hard money lenders claim they will allow an investor to buy, renovate and sell a fix and flip without any of their own money.
+Some hard money lenders claim they will allow an investor to buy, renovate and sell a flip without any of their own money.
 However, most hard money lenders will only give these terms to an experienced fix and flipper with a proven record of success.
 The hard money-lender will require some money from the investor if they are just getting started or a share of the profits.
-The hard money-lender will also want to make sure the fix and flip will be profitable and keep a very close eye on the project for any new investor.
+The hard money-lender will also want to make sure the flip will be profitable and keep a very close eye on the project for any new investor.

-If you are using a hard money-lender, I would count on needing at least 20 percent of the purchase price of a fix and flip for repairs and down payment.
-Some hard money lenders may require more or less depending on the deal and the investors experience.
+If you are using a hard money-lender, I would count on needing at least 20 percent of the purchase price of a flip for repairs and down payment.
+Some hard money lenders may require more or less depending on the deal and the investor’s experience.
 You may be able to get the hard money-lender to fund most of the deal if you share 50 percent of the profits.
-Remember a hard money-lender is very expensive; 3-5 points and 12-15 percent interest is not uncommon.
+Remember a hard money-lender is very expensive; rates can vary from 8% to 16% and 1 to 5 points.

 Here is a video I did that shows the exact costs that various loan options cost me.

-How much money will you need to fix and flip with a partner?
+How much money will you need to flip with a partner?

-I know many fix and flippers who use partners to help with the funding of deals.
-I used to work with my father on our fix and flips; he would fund the deals and I would do most of the work.
-I see many fix and flippers who will find deals, repair the homes and sell them but need a partner to help pay for the fix and flip.
+I know many flippers who use partners to help with the funding of deals.
+I used to work with my father on our flips; he would fund the deals and I would do most of the work.
+I see many investors who will find deals, repair the homes and sell them but need a partner to help pay for the fix and flip.
 A 50/50 split is very common in these deals when one partner puts up the money and another does all the work.
-This may seem like an unfair split considering one person is doing all the work, but without the money the deal could not be done.
+This may seem like an unfair split considering one person is doing all the work, but without the money, the deal could not be done.

-This is one way to get started fix and flipping, but giving up 50 percent of the profit is a big deal.
-I explain why saving and using more of your own money to fix and flip will make you more money here.
-I think the goal of a fix and flipper is to save enough of their own money to start paying for down payments and repairs on houses.
+This is one way to get started flipping, but giving up 50 percent of the profit is a big deal.
+I explain why saving and using more of your own money to flip will make you more money here.
+I think the goal of a flipper is to save enough of their own money to start paying for down payments and repairs on houses.
 When you give up 50 percent of the profit, it is hard to save enough money to start funding your own deals.

-How much money will you need to fix and flip with a bank?
+How much money will you need to flip with a bank?

-It is not easy, but it is possible to fix and flip using bank financing.
-I use a portfolio lender to fund my fix and flips and they are awesome.
+It is not easy, but it is possible to flip using bank financing.
+I use a portfolio lender to fund my flips and they are awesome.
 They give me 75 percent of the purchase price and charge me 1.5 points on my short-term fix and flip financing.
-Instead of the 15 percent, a hard money-lender would charge, my lender charges 5.25 percent interest.
+Instead of the 15 percent, a hard money lender would charge, my lender charges 5.25 percent interest.

 How much money do you need to flip a house with private money?

 Private money is an investor’s best friend if you can find the right person with the right terms.
 Most private money comes from someone you know; a family member, a friend or a business acquaintance.
 Many people are looking for a way to invest their money and get great returns without much risk.
-Investing money into a fix and flip business can achieve high returns without much risk, depending on the situation.
-A brand new fix and flipper is going to be more risky than an investor who has completed 50 fix and flips.
+Investing money into a flip business can achieve high returns without much risk, depending on the situation.
+A brand new flipper is going to be riskier than an investor who has completed 50 fix and flips.
 Real estate can also be used as collateral for private money to give the lender more assurance the money will be paid back.